Skip to content

 While Chicken Soup For The Soul is a great place to get paid to write, don’t expect to receive any earnings fast:

-When it does, though, you’ll get $200 per submission.
+When it does, though, true stories get $200 per submission.
+Don’t forget your sense of humor when creating your article!

 36) Barefoot Writer